tuor4eg/react-code-test/README.md

 ## Technology

 The application's written in React JS framework.
 It consists of next modules.
+1. index.tsx - React JS component, where application connect with Redux store.
-1. index.tsx - React JS component, the main module, which imports all others and provides the logic of the application.
+1. App.tsx - React JS component, the main module, which imports all others and provides the logic of the application.
 1. `components` - folder with working components:
     1. UserList.tsx - React JS component for rendering the list of people.
 It consists of the title and the scrollable list view.
     1. AnimationPulse.tsx - React JS component for rendering the loading screen.
 It contains animated seqence that uses CSS animation.